Please confirm topic selection

 • outcomes

-• studies have shown improved outcomes in bowel and bladder function and resolution of motor and sensory deficits when decompression performed within 48 hours of the onset of symptoms
+• studies have shown improved outcomes in bowel and bladder function and resolution of motor and sensory deficits when decompression is performed within 48 hours of the onset of symptoms

 • residual bladder deficits may persist despite successful decompression